JNRowe/jnrowe.github.io/thoughts/disconnect.rst

 Quantified Self, and despite knowing that I continue to do so.

-With a query of my network logs [#s1]_ I can tell you that for the first nine months of this year I've been entirely without internet access for thirty-one percent of the time.
-Last year the final amount was thirty-eight percent, and once our Winterval shutdown is included I'd expect this year to be about the same.
+With a query of my network logs [#s1]_ I can tell you that for the first nine months of this year I’ve been entirely without internet access for thirty-one percent of the time.
+Last year the final amount was thirty-eight percent, and once our Winterval shutdown is included I’d expect this year to be about the same.

-It isn't just a case of being without internet access for a few hours or on certain days either, my longest *complete* break this year was a straight thirteen days back in May.
+It isn’t just a case of being without internet access for a few hours or on certain days either, my longest *complete* break this year was a straight thirteen days back in May.

-The number one thing I've learnt is that a lot of the things I burnt time on were genuinely just burnt.
+The number one thing I’ve learnt is that a lot of the things I burnt time on were genuinely just burnt.
 For example, news sites feel mostly pointless to me at this point.

-* Popular news sources are invariably a PR copy'n'paste fest, which is *really* noticeable when you come back from a break and catch up on various feeds in one huge chunk.
+* Popular news sources are invariably a PR copy’n’paste fest, which is *really* noticeable when you come back from a break and catch up on various feeds in one huge chunk.
 * Sites with a slightly more tech bias like HackerNews and its ilk are just